-Writing a good business plan is dependent on several factors considered key to the growth of a business and also aids in charting a course for the future sustainability of this business venture eventually translating to profitability and stability.
+Writing a good business plan depends on several factors considered key to the growth of a business.
+A comprehensive business plan helps in charting a course for the future sustainability of your venture, eventually translating to profitability and stability.

-What are Business Plan Templates/Samples?
+What is a Business Plan Sample?

-Whichever type you choose to write on, so long as it contains the general principles on how to write a well laid out business plan, it will certainly suffice.
+Whichever type of template you choose to create, so long as it contains the general principles and a well laid out structure, it should suffice.

-Simple Business Plan Sample Outline/Format
+A Simple Business Plan Sample Outline

 – Executive Summary

-– Company Descriptions
+– Company Description

 – Products and Services